rich98/redhat_ubuntu_audit/README.md

 There is a slight fork for Centos 7 this file will disappear over time and will be incorporated into the main project.
 Please see the data matrix.pdf for more info.

-The CVE.sh is for Ubuntu LTS 20 and above and will be updated around twice a year (ish) This tests the environment for CVE vulnerabilities likely this will spin off into another repo By the way the Centos\Rocky yum updateinfo list security --installed command is missing, paid service in enterprise versions.
-TYhis will in time get branched off properly and be maintained as its own project

 Over the next weeks and months, I will start to add error checking just to tidy things up.

 Need a feature?
 Why not ask for it?